The Best Horror Movies on HBO Max

-If you're a fan of frights or a sucker for scares, let this list lead you toward your next favorite horror flick on HBO Max.
+Clear out the cobwebs and light some spooky candles -- it's time to find a new horror movie on HBO Max.
 The Warner Bros. streamer hosts a bunch of imaginative, spine-chilling movies that are worth spending a creepy evening with.
 That includes instantly recognizable classics like The Shining and A Nightmare On Elm Street, and some newer entries to the genre, like 2020's Vince Vaughn-led slasher Freaky.

 Here are the tales you should make time for on HBO Max.
 All of these films received generally favorable reviews or better, according to Metacritic.